-Do I need to apply for a visa or an eTA?
+Do I have to apply for a visa or an eTA?

 When to apply for a visa?

-- You want to stay in Canada for longer than 6 consecutive months
+- You want to stay in Canada for more than six months.

 When to apply for an eTA Canada?

-- You are going to Canada on a business trip lasting less than 6 months
+- a business trip to Canada lasting less than six months,

-Does the information above indicate that you need to apply for an eTA Canada for your trip?
-Then you can submit your eTA application by clicking on the button below.
-You will then be forwarded to the application page of the eTA Canada.
+Do you have to apply for an eTA Canada for your trip according to the information on this page?
+You can submit your eTA application quickly and easily with an online application form.
+Click on the button below to open the application page of the eTA Canada.